smintio/CLAPI-C-Picturepark-Integration/README.md

 *Mapping data*

-Mapping data is then specific to your software system.
+Mapping data is specific to your software system.
 In the example we map the data to Picturepark schemas.

 Find the Picturepark schema definitions [here](https://github.com/smintio/CLAPI-C-Picturepark-Integration/tree/master/PictureparkIntegration/Client/Contracts/Picturepark).